unixcommerce/Craigslist-Ok-to-Contact/README.md

 python3 /home/opc/Scraper/Craigslist_Scraper_1.1.1.py -s=60

 I hope you find this useful.
 It is very powerful if used in conjunction with a CRM

+# Duplicate send issue corrected.
+This was due to a issue updating database
+# Also, early terminatation will trigger gracefull exit while updating database